Nikolai Sutyagin

 Nikolai Vasilyevich Sutyagin (Николай Васильевич Сутягин; 5 May 1923 – 12 November 1986) was a Soviet fighter pilot in the Second World War and the Korean War.
 He is considered by most Russian sources to be the top ace of the Korean War, with 22 victories.
+His 22 victories would also make him the highest scoring jet ace.

 Biography

 Sutyagin was born in 1923 near Nizhniy Novgorod, then known as Gorkiy.
 His parents were actors, and eventually moved to the city when Nikolai was 11.
 Joining the Komsomol in 1939, Nikolai was then able to get into the DOSAAF program where he was exposed to flying in the Polikarpov Po-2 biplane.
 In March 1941 he was conscripted into the Red Army, but was then posted to the Soviet Air Force.

 He then went to pilot school, graduating in 1942, and was sent to the 5th Fighter Aviation Regiment in the Far East.
 He remained in the Far East until the end of the war, acquiring some combat experience in the war with Japan after the Soviets declared war on the Japanese Empire.
 After the war, Sutyagin learned to fly the American P-63 Kingcobra, also flying as an instructor in the Soviet-converted UTI P-63 two-seater.

 In April 1947 Sutyagin joined the 17th Fighter Aviation Regiment, part of the 190th Fighter Aviation Division (IAD) in the Far East Military District.
 In 1950 the 17th was moved to the new 303rd IAD, which included the 523rd Fighter Aviation Regiment and 18th Guards Fighter Aviation Regiment, and the entire division was equipped with the new MiG-15 jet fighter.
 Sutyagin completed 54 flights in the MiG-15 before the division was ordered on a "secret tour" and reassigned to the 64th Fighter Aviation Corps at Mukden in Manchuria, with its regiments forward deployed to Myaogao and Antung airfields on the Korean border, in order to counter UN airpower over Korea.